rohitpratapitm/ISDb-ux/README.md

 Run `npm run buildserve:prod` for a prod server.
 Navigate to `http://localhost:4200/`.
 It uses express server.

+## Run production server using docker
+Run `./start.sh` script to deploy and execute the app on docker.
+Navigate to `http://localhost:80/` or just `http://localhost`.

+This script deploys the application on nginx server instance.
+See Dockerfile for more information.
+When adding a new api call, ensure that the relevant reverse proxy is added in nginx.conf file.
+It uses nginx server.

 ## Build and run using docker
 1. Build the application by executing `npm run build`
 2. Run `./start.sh` script to deploy and execute the app on docker.
 Navigate to `http://localhost:80/` or just `http://localhost`.